Mint-System/Odoo-Apps-Purchase-Workflow/purchase_order_comment/README.rst

 Purchase Order Comment
 ======================

-Comment field for purchase order.
+Comment field for purchase order and contract.

 For a detailed documentation have a look at https://www.odoo-wiki.org/.